xzh1179/oled_keyboard/README.md

 ## Overview

 OLED Keyboard is an experimental custom keyboard platform where each key can display its own icon, label, layer state, shortcut, or custom graphics.
-The goal of this project is to explore the intersection of keyboard design, embedded systems, display integration, and user interaction.
+The goal of this project is to explore the intersection of keyboard design, multi-panel display integration, power distribution, and user interaction.

 This project combines: